Sudan's military dissolves transitional government in coup - Local News 8

 Sudan’s military dissolves transitional government in coup

-By Yasir Abdallah, Kareem El Damanhoury, Mostafa Salem and Jennifer Deaton, CNN
+By Yasir Abdallah, Kareem El Damanhoury, Mostafa Salem, Jennifer Deaton and Kara Fox, CNN

 Sudan’s military dissolved its power-sharing government and declared a state of emergency Monday, catapulting the country into its biggest political crisis in its two-year-old transition.

-Multiple government ministers and officials have been arrested, the Information Ministry said, as well as witnesses to the arrests.
+Sudan’s Information Ministry said in a Facebook post Hamdok “is still the legitimate transitional authority in the country” and claimed the Prime Minister was “kidnapped” along with a number of his ministers.

-Those arrested by “joint military forces” include various civilian ministers of Sudan’s transitional government and members of Sudan’s sovereign council, the Information Ministry said.
-CNN could not independently verify the Information Ministry’s claims, however family members said the Minister of Information was one of several senior officials detained.
+On Monday morning, military forces stormed Sudan’s state broadcaster and detained workers in the city of Omdurman, near the capital, Khartoum, according to the Ministry of Information.

-Military forces also stormed Sudan’s state broadcaster in the nearby city of Omdurman and detained workers, the ministry added.
+As reports of an apparent military takeover began to spread across the country, protestors were seen gathering in Khartoum, lighting bonfires and setting up roadblocks.

-The ministry said Sudan’s leader is under pressure to release a statement in “support of the takeover” but had called on the people to take to the streets in protest.
+Hamdok had been under pressure to release a statement “in support of the takeover,” a statement from the Information Ministry read, but instead he called on pro-democracy protestors take to the streets in peaceful protest.

-“Sudanese Prime Minister Abdalla Hamdok, in a message from his house arrest, asks the Sudanese to adhere to peaceful (means of protest) and occupy the streets to defend their revolution,” the ministry said in the Facebook post.
+“Sudanese Prime Minister Abdalla Hamdok, in a message from his house arrest, asks the Sudanese to adhere to peaceful (means of protest) and occupy the streets to defend their revolution,” the ministry said.

 ‘Worry in our hearts’